 Fast forward to today, April 16, two days after being tentatively approved for a $40,000 Payroll Protection Program loan, I read that the $350 billion in small business funding has run out.
 Will the Small Business Administration (SBA.gov) disclose which companies received funding?
 I can’t tell you that, but one thing’s for sure, it’s not me, and it’s not my small business owner friends or their friends.
 It’s not your favorite neighborhood restaurant.
 It’s not the local florist.
 It’s not the gym where you take your daughter to gymnastics.
 It’s not the salon where you get your hair cut.

 According to the Orlando Sentinel, a Pennsylvania investment firm that owns the Ritz-Carlton Coconut Grove in Miami applied for 48 taxpayer-backed loans.
-FORTY EIGHT!
-If they were approved, that would be $48 million!
+FORTY-EIGHT!
+If they were approved, that would be $48 million from the Payroll Protection Program!

 The door in that photo does not represent who the government funded.
 I don’t know, nor do I care whose fault this is.
 What I do know is I’m angry, worried and sad.
 Worried for my friends who own small retail shops.
 Worried for the woman who cuts my hair at the local salon.
 Sad I may never again have dinner at the restaurant down the street with the best sushi — where the hostess greets my family by name.
 I’m angry with the politicians who told me, “You must shut down your business, but we’ll help you”.
 I’m angry with the fighting in Washington.
 I’m sick of the finger-pointing.
 Stop saying this person is to blame or that person screwed up or it’s not my fault or he waited too long.
 I don’t give two shits whose fault this is.
 We’re stuck in this boat together, and once we have the approval to get off of this crappy ride, I hope to see my friends open their shop doors.
 I want to see small business owners thrive.